-We are planning a phase 2 clinical study to assess the feasibility of OPK88004 in prostate cancer patients suffering of frailty, bone loss and decreased quality of life from treatment with Androgen Deprivation Therapy (ADT).
-ADT results in the reduction of testosterone to castration levels in men with prostate cancer.
+ADT is an effective treatment for prostate cancer by reducing testosterone to castration levels in men.
 In addition, ADT is associated with side effects such as decreased lean body mass (LBM), physical function, bone quality and increases in body fat, frailty, and hot flashes.
-The diminished quality of life results in approximately one-third of men treated with ADT stopping treatment within six months of initiation.
+The diminished QoL results in approximately one-third of men treated with ADT stopping treatment within six months of initiation.
 Our trial data in aging men indicate that OPK88004 increases LBM decreases fat and increases physical function.
 Because OPK88004 decreases PSA levels due to its antagonistic effects on the prostate, it may be well-suited to treat men on ADT therapy.
-The contemplated phase 2 study is designed to show that OPK88004 improves ADT-associated symptoms and quality of life of prostate cancer patients.
+The contemplated phase 2 study is designed to show that OPK88004 improves ADT-associated symptoms and QoL of prostate cancer patients.